fishtriangle/on-production-project/README.md

 2. Generate visual json report - make html report of the screenshot tests errors from json report.
 3. Create public API for shared/ui.
 4. Update imports - add @ alias for absolute imports.
+5. Remove feature flags by name and state.

 ----